Course Descriptions 2026-2027

 Contemporary World Problems

 ½ year, 2nd semester.
 Grades 9-12.
-Fulfills 0.5/1.5 Contemporary World Hist. requirement.
+Fulfills 0.5/1.5 Contemporary World History requirement.

 This one-semester class will expose students to the historical foundations, institutional structures, and government processes necessary to engage in informed national and international policy discussions.
 Students will be able to draw connections between